smikhalevski/tiny-router/packages/pattern-parser/README.md

 # @tiny-router/pattern-parser

-The path pattern parser and RegExp compiler, that supports named variables, variable constraints, bash-like alternation, regular expressions, and wildcards.
+The path pattern parser and RegExp compiler, that supports named params, param constraints, bash-like alternation, regular expressions, and wildcards.

 This package is